YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

-Since different signature algorithms digest the message in different ways and at different stages of the algorithm, there is no unambiguous way to define a division point generically for every possible signature algorithm.
+Since different signature algorithms digest the message in different ways and at different stages of the algorithm, there is no generally-applicable way to define such a division point for every possible signature algorithm.
-Therefore, this document defines algorithm identifiers encoding, for each concrete signature algorithm, which steps of the signature algorithm are performed by the _digester_ (e.g., software application) and which are performed by the _signer_ (e.g., HSM).
+Therefore, this document defines algorithm identifiers encoding, for a specific set of signature algorithms, which steps of the signature algorithm are performed by the _digester_ (e.g., software application) and which are performed by the _signer_ (e.g., HSM).
 In general, the _signer_ holds exclusive control of the signing private key.

-Note that these algorithm identifiers do not define new "pre-hashed" variants of the base signature algorithm, nor an intermediate "hash envelope" data structure such as that defined in [COSE-Hash-Envelope].
+Note that these algorithm identifiers do not define new "pre-hashed" variants of the base signature algorithm, nor an intermediate "hash envelope" data structure, such as that defined in [COSE-Hash-Envelope].
-Rather these are the same signature algorithms that would typically be executed by a single party, but split into two stages.
+Rather, these are correspond to existing signature algorithms that would typically be executed by a single party, but split into two stages.
-The resulting signatures are identical in structure to those computed by a single party, and can be verified using the same verification procedure without additional steps to preprocess the signed data.
+The resulting signatures are identical to those computed by a single party, and can be verified using the same verification procedures without additional special steps to process the signed data.

-However some signature algorithms, for example PureEdDSA [RFC8032] or ML-DSA [FIPS-204], cannot be split in this way and therefore cannot be assigned a two-party signing algorithm identifier.
+However some signature algorithms, for example PureEdDSA [RFC8032] and ML-DSA [FIPS-204], cannot be split in this way and therefore cannot be assigned two-party signing algorithm identifiers.
-If such a signature algorithm defines a "pre-hashed" variant, such as Ed25519ph [RFC8032] or HashML-DSA [FIPS-204], that algorithm may be assigned a two-party signing algorithm identifier instead.
+If such a signature algorithm defines a "pre-hashed" variant, such as Ed25519ph [RFC8032] or HashML-DSA [FIPS-204], that algorithm can be assigned a two-party signing algorithm identifier instead.

 # Two-party signing algorithms